MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/using-a-symbol-server.md

 ---
 title: Using a Symbol Server
-description: Using a Symbol Server ms.date: 11/28/2017 ms.localizationpriority: medium
+description: Using a Symbol Server ms.date: 09/28/2021 ms.localizationpriority: medium
 ---

 # Using a Symbol Server

 A symbol server enables the debugger to automatically retrieve the correct symbol files from a symbol store - an indexed collection of symbol files - without the user needing to know product names, releases, or build numbers.
-The Debugging Tools for Windows package includes the symbol server [SymSrv](symsrv.md) (symsrv.exe).
+Debugging Tools for Windows includes the required dll symbol server *SymSrv*.
+For information about working with the symbol server, see [Microsoft Public Symbols](microsoft-public-symbols.md).

 ### <span id="using_symsrv_with_a_debugger"></span><span id="USING_SYMSRV_WITH_A_DEBUGGER"></span>Using SymSrv with a Debugger